 Income rate Cost rate Balance

-Alternative I: 1992-2066 13.04 11.94 1.09
+Alternative I: 1993-2067 13.07 11.91 1.16

-Alternative II: 1992-2066 13.16 14.63 -1.46
+Alternative II: 1993-2067 13.21 14.67 -1.46

-Alternative III: 1992-2066 13.32 18.21 -4.89
+Alternative III: 1993-2067 13.37 18.33 -4.96

-The difference between the summarized income and cost rates is called the "actuarial balance" and ranges from a surplus of 1.09 percent of taxable payroll under the alternative I assumptions to a deficit of 4.89 percent under alternative III.
-Based on the intermediate assumptions, an actuarial deficit of 1.46 percent is projected, representing the difference between the summarized income rate of 13.16 percent and the corresponding cost rate of 14.63 percent.
+The difference between the summarized income and cost rates is called the "actuarial balance" and ranges from a surplus of 1.16 percent of taxable payroll under the alternative I assumptions to a deficit of 4.96 percent under alternative III.
+Based on the intermediate assumptions, an actuarial deficit of 1.46 percent is projected, representing the difference between the summarized income rate of 13.21 percent and the corresponding cost rate of 14.67 percent.

 The size of the actuarial balance for any period represents a measure of the program's financial adequacy for that period.
 The actuarial balance can be interpreted as the amount of change which, if made to the payroll tax rates scheduled under present law for each year in the period, would bring the program into exact actuarial balance.
-For example, if the 75year actuarial deficit of 1.46 percent under alternative II were addressed by raising scheduled tax rates by 0.73 percent for employees and employers, each, and by 1.46 percent for the self employed, then OASDI assets at the beginning of 1992, together with income from payroll taxes, interest, and other sources, would be just sufficient to meet all expenditures for the period and leave a trust fund level at the end of the period equal to 100 percent of the following year's expenditures.
+For example, if the 75-year actuarial deficit of 1.46 percent under alternative II were addressed by raising scheduled tax rates by 0.73 percent for employees and employers, each, and by 1.46 percent for the self employed, then OASDI assets at the beginning of 1993, together with income from payroll taxes, interest, and other sources, would be just sufficient to meet all expenditures for the period and leave a trust fund level at the end of the period equal to 100 percent of the following year's expenditures.
 Of course, there are numerous other changes to tax rates or benefit provisions which could also result in the elimination of the long-range actuarial deficit.

 The 75-year actuarial balance is a convenient and widely used measure of the OASDI program's overall financial status.
-It is important to remember, however, that this summary measure reflects the combined effects of several very different periods.
-In particular, under the intermediate assumptions, a series of positive annual balances is expected for about 24 years, followed by a 20-year period of transition to much higher costs (as the "baby boom" retires), with a final period of more stable costs substantially in excess of estimated tax income.
+It is important to remember, however, that this summary measure reflects the combined effects of several very different periods, as previously described.
 Thus, while use of summary measures such as the actuarial balance is often convenient, such measures should not be used as a substitute for a more complete understanding of the underlying year-by-year outlook.